-Net Investment in Capital Assets - This component consists of capital assets net of accumulated depreciation.
+Net Investment in Capital Assets - This component consists of capital assets net of related accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvements of those assets, including retainage payable.

-Restricted - net position with constraints placed on the use either by external groups such as creditors, grantors, or laws or regulations of other governments or law through constitutional provisions or enabling legislation are reflected in this component.
+Restricted - Net position with constraints placed on the use either by external groups such as creditors, grantors, or laws or regulations of other governments or law through constitutional provisions or enabling legislation is reflected in this component.